ibm-cloud-docs/sap/sap-terraform-automate-3tier-nw-db2.md

 *	2 virtual server instances with SAP certified storage and network configurations
 *	2 floating IP address that you use to access your VPC virtual server instance over the public network

 During the second phase, the Ansible Playbook is called and the SAP architecture is installed for both the dedicated SAP App virtual server instance machine and dedicated database virtual server instance Db2 box.
 The SAP architecture that is deployed is NetWeaver 7.X with Db2.
-For more information about this architecture, see [SAP NetWeaver 7.x on UNIX with Db2 on VPC IBM Cloud on distributed environment](/docs/sap?topic=sap-sap-refarch-nw-db2#installation-types)
+For more information about this architecture, see [SAP NetWeaver 7.x on UNIX with Db2 on {{site.data.keyword.cloud}} VPC on distributed environment](/docs/sap?topic=sap-sap-refarch-nw-db2#installation-types)

 ## Single-host DB2 database VSI
 {: #terraform-3tier-nw-db2-single-host}